 - Application Due Date – March 15th

-Penn State Children’s Hospital follows the Association of Child Life Professions (ACLP) offer and acceptance dates.
+Penn State Health Children’s Hospital follows the Association of Child Life Professions (ACLP) offer and acceptance dates.
 Please see ACLP website for current dates.

 At this time, we're unable to support Recreation Therapy students for internships or practicum experiences.

-The Child Life Program at Penn State Children's Hospital is pleased to offer a professional Child Life Practicum Program during the summer for students wishing to pursue a career in the Child Life profession.
+The Child Life Program at Penn State Health Children's Hospital is pleased to offer a professional Child Life Practicum Program during the summer for students wishing to pursue a career in the Child Life profession.
 The Practicum Program is designed to provide an introduction to Child Life through observations and project completions.

 The goal of our practicum program is to provide an opportunity for students to observe the role of a child life specialist.
 We aim to build the foundational skill and concepts necessary for success in their future child life education and career.